The probabilistic world: Quantum field theory

+For all these models the interesting fermionic quantum field theories are realized in the naive continuum limit.
+It is a crucial question if the true continuum limit belongs to the same universality class as suggested by the naive continuum limit.
+In particular, this concerns the continuous spacetime symmetries as rotations or invariance under Lorentz boosts in four-dimensional settings.
+If this is realized one may speculate that it could be possible to construct a probabilistic automaton that describes the time evolution of our whole universe.

-\subsubsection{Change of basis and similarity\\transformations}
+\subsection{Change of basis and similarity\\transformations}

 The formulation of evolution in classical probabilistic systems in terms of wave functions, density matrices and step evolution operators permits us to employ changes of basis or similarity transformations.
 As well known from quantum mechanics these transformations are a powerful tool.
-We have already employed a change of basis as a Fourier transform in sect.\,\ref{sec:conserved_quantities_and_symmetries}, or for the discussion of loss of memory in sect.\,\ref{sec:partial_loss_of_memory}.
+We have already employed a change of basis as a Fourier transform in sect.\,\ref{sec:conserved_quantities_and_symmetries}, or for the discussion of the loss of memory in sect.\,\ref{sec:partial_loss_of_memory_and_emergence_of_quantum_mechanics}.
+The change of basis is not available on the level of the time-local probability distribution.
+The formulation of a linear evolution law, together with the ``quantum rule" for expectation values in terms of wave functions and operators, are crucial ingredients.

+In this section we discuss the change of basis more generally.
+We introduce equivalence classes of overall weight distributions or probability distributions which are related by basis changes.
+They contain the same information about observables if operators are transformed correspondingly.
+The weight distributions of these equivalence classes need no longer to be real and positive, bringing our formulation even closer to complex functional integrals for quantum field theories in Minkowski space.
+We discuss symmetries as particular basis transformations leaving the weight distribution invariant.
+We also connect to the change of basis functions which parameterize the configurations of occupation numbers.
 The discussion of the present section largely follows ref.\,\cite{CWQF}, where an extended discussion and more details can be found.

 \paragraph*{Time-local similarity transformations}

 Rather general transformations that preserve the structure of probabilistic time are the time-local similarity transformations.
 The step evolution operator transforms with general regular matrices $D(t)$, which can depend on $t$, as $\hat{S}(t) \to \hat{S}'(t)$,